silx-kit/pyFAI/doc/source/project.rst

 List of supporters
 ------------------

-* LinkSCEEM project: initial porting to OpenCL
+* LinkSCEEM project: porting to OpenCL
 * ESRF ID11: Provided manpower in 2012 and 2013 and beamtime
-* ESRF ID13: Provided manpower in 2012 and 2013 and beamtime
+* ESRF ID13: Provided manpower in 2012, 2013, 2014 and beamtime
 * ESRF ID29: provided manpower in 2013 (MX-calibrate)
-* ESRF ID02: 2014
+* ESRF ID02: provide manpower 2014